Multiplicity dependence of $\pi$, K, and p production in pp collisions at $\sqrt{s} = 13$ TeV: Data set and experimental setup

 At low \pT, hadron spectra were measured by the ITS stand-alone (ITSsa) analysis.
 The dynamic range of the analogue readout of SDD and SSD allows for \dEdx measurements of highly ionizing particles, which otherwise do not reach the outer detectors.
 Hadron identification in the ITS is carried out by calculating the truncated mean of \dEdx and comparing it to the expected energy loss under different mass hypotheses.
 The difference between measured and expected \dEdx is then estimated in terms of the standard deviation $\sigma$ and the particle mass hypothesis with the lowest score is assigned.
 This is feasible even for pp collisions with the highest multiplicities, as the number of charge clusters wrongly assigned to the reconstructed tracks is negligible.
 A detailed description of the method is provided in~\cite{Acharya:2018orn}.

 Hadrons at intermediate \pT enter the fiducial volume of the TPC where they can be identified by measuring the charge generated in the gas.
 The truncated mean of \dEdx is calculated for the global tracks and compared to the expected energy loss under a given mass hypothesis.
 At low transverse momenta where the separation between different species is sufficiently large, tracks within three standard deviations from the expected \dEdx are assigned to a given hypothesis.
-In the regions where signals from several species overlap ($\pT < 0.4~\GeVc$ for \pion, $\pT > 0.45~\GeVc$ for \kaon, and $\pT > 0.6~\GeVc$ for \pr), statistical unfolding techniques are used to remove the background contributions \cite{Acharya:2018orn}.
+In the regions where signals from several species overlap ($\pT < 0.4~\GeVc$ for \pion, $\pT > 0.45~\GeVc$ for \kaon, and $\pT > 0.6~\GeVc$ for \pr), \dEdx is fit with two Gaussian distributions, one to describe the signal and the other to describe the tail of the overlapping species.
+The fit of the overlapping species is then integrated in the signal region and subtracted from the signal~\cite{Acharya:2018orn}.

 In the \pT region where the statistical unfolding of the TPC signal becomes unfeasible, particle identification is performed using the time-of-flight measurements.
 The results presented in this paper were obtained by combining the particle spectra estimated with two separate TOF analyses, taking into account the non-common part of the respective systematic uncertainties.
 In the ``TOF template fits'', the PID is based on a statistical unfolding method, where the distribution of the difference between measured and expected time-of-flight (i.e. $\Delta t$) is fitted with templates for pions, kaons and protons in each \pT and multiplicity bin~\cite{Abelev:2013vea}.
 An additional template is needed to take into account the background due to wrongly associated tracks with hits in the TOF detector.
 The template for each particle is built from data, considering the measured TOF time response function (Gaussian with an additional exponential tail for larger arrival times).
 The fits are repeated separately for each particle hypothesis in $|y|<0.5$.
 In contrast to this, in the ``TOF fits'' analysis, the velocity $\beta$ distribution is simultaneously fitted for all three particle types.
 For this purpose, four analytic functions, three for \pion, \kaon and \pr, and one for mismatches, are employed.
 The analysis is performed in two narrow pseudorapidity slices ($|\eta| < 0.2$ and $0.2<|\eta|<0.4$) and in momentum bins, which are then unfolded to transverse momenta.
 The corresponding rapidity interval is determined under the assumption of a flat \dNchdEta distribution in the aforementioned pseudorapidity bins~\cite{Adam:2015gka}.